web-native/docs/chtml/v1/explainer.md

 **Now on the Browser**

 Find and delete the server-slotted element with ID `#headline`.
-The original slot element should now be restored and ready to recieve the next partial.
+The original slot element should now be restored and ready to replaced on the next composition.

 ```html
 <html>